Touch the World: Singles

-Critical reception
+Reception

 David Emerson of The Boston Globe called Touch the World "one of their toughest and most convincing records ever".
 With a 3 out of 4 stars rating Connie Johnson of the Los Angeles Times declared "Touch the World, while not great, is still good enough to further secure EWF's niche in pop/funk history".

-Chris Heim of the Chicago Tribune wrote "Sweet and silky ballads, the distinctive vocals of Maurice White and Philip Bailey, and an overall air of humanitarian concern continue to be obvious group hallmarks.
+Chris Heim of the Chicago Tribune wrote: "Sweet and silky ballads, the distinctive vocals of Maurice White and Philip Bailey, and an overall air of humanitarian concern continue to be obvious group hallmarks.
 But there is a tougher, sadder and more predictible atmosphere here as the group discovers it hasn`t been so easy to Getaway from grim realities."

-With a 3 out of 4 stars rating Ken Tucker of the Philadelphia Inquirer called Touch the World "the best album this vocal group has released since 'That's the Way of the World".
 People described the LP as "a class operation and an attractive return" that "can stand on its own merits."
+With a 3 out of 4 stars rating Ken Tucker of The Philadelphia Inquirer called Touch the World "the best album this vocal group has released since 'That's the Way of the World".

+Jon Pareles of The New York Times noted that "Touch the World aims for hits by grafting old Earth, Wind and Fire trademarks..onto up to date arrangements and current concerns".
+David Quantick of New Musical Express stated "the toughness of the title track pervades much of the..LP and to the good".
+He also pointed out that "you the hipster can buy this record and liven up your evenings no end."